Reading30 min read·Module 1High exam weight

 Request Phase:

-1. User/application calls STS API (e.g., AssumeRole)
+1. A user or application calls an STS API (for example, AssumeRole)

 3. STS returns temporary credentials